ingridwarrior2008/ListViewExample/README.md

 # ListViewExample
 Example of how to implement a UListView in Unreal

-- You must Implement IUserObjectListEntry interface and then override the function OnListImteObjectSet
+- You must Implement IUserObjectListEntry interface and then override the function OnListItemObjectSet

 ![image](https://user-images.githubusercontent.com/1762283/132450218-1e019b19-9545-4ff1-8b9c-82fe949b7a94.png)